Filling the Gaps: A Multiple Imputation Approach to Estimating Aging Curves in Baseball: Literature Review

 \section{Literature Review}

 }

 To date, we find a considerable amount of previous work related to aging curves and career trajectory of athletes.
-This body of work consists of several key themes, a wide array of statistical methods, and applications in many sports besides baseball such as basketball, hockey, and track and field.
+This body of work consists of several key themes, a wide array of statistical methods, and applications in many sports besides baseball such as basketball, hockey, and track and field, to name a few.

-A typical notion in the baseball aging curves literature is the assumption of a quadratic form for modeling the relationship between performance and age.
-Morris (1983) looks at Ty Cobb's batting average trajectory using parametric empirical Bayes and uses shrinkage methods to obtain a parabolic curve for Cobb's career performance.
-Albert (1992) proposes a quadratic random effects log-linear model for smoothing a batter's home run rates throughout their career.
-A nonparametric method is implemented to estimate the age effect on performance in baseball, hockey, and golf by Berry et al. (1999).
-However, Albert (1999) weighs in on this nonparametric approach and questions the assumptions that the peak age and periods of growth and decline are the same for all players.
-Albert (1999) ultimately prefers a second-degree polynomial function for estimating age effect in baseball, which is a parametric model.
-Continuing his series of work on aging trajectories, Albert (2002) proposes a Bayesian exchangeable model for modeling hitting performance.
-This approach combines quadratic regression estimates and assumes similar careers for players born in the same decade.
-Fair (2008) and Bradbury (2009) both use a fixed-effects regression to examine age effects in the MLB, also assuming a quadratic aging curve form.
+A typical notion in the baseball aging curves literature is the assumption of a quadratic form for modeling the relationship between performance and age. \citet{Morris1983parametric} looked at Ty Cobb's batting average trajectory using parametric empirical Bayes and used shrinkage methods to obtain a parabolic curve for Cobb's career performance. \citet{Albert1992bayesian} proposed a quadratic random effects log-linear model for smoothing a batter's home run rates throughout their career. \citet{Berry1999bridging} implemented a nonparametric method to estimate the age effect on performance in baseball, hockey, and golf.
+However, \citet{Albert1999comment} weighed in on this nonparametric approach and questioned the assumptions that the peak age and periods of growth and decline are the same for all players. \citet{Albert1999comment} ultimately preferred a second-degree polynomial function for estimating age effect in baseball, which is a parametric model.
+Continuing his series of work on aging trajectories, \citet{Albert2002smoothing} proposed a Bayesian exchangeable model for baseball hitting performance.
+This approach combined quadratic regression estimates and assumes similar careers for players born in the same decade. \citet{Fair2008estimated} and \citet{Bradbury2009peak} both used a fixed-effects regression to examine age effects in the MLB, also assuming a quadratic aging curve form.
+A major drawback of \citet{Bradbury2009peak}'s study is that the analysis only considered players with longer baseball careers.